fx-giant/giant-documentations/chatbot/getting-started.md

 In this section, you can learn on how to configure the various response types in GIANT based on the use cases that your chatbot has to handle and the type of answers that you want to show to the users.
 We will use the Animal Centre use case to explain further.

+_NOTE: You can refer to [this guide](./chat-simulator-debugging-tips.md) if the answer(s) you configure fail to show in the chat simulator._

 ### Background

 Alice is the founder of an animal shelter called the Animal Centre.
 The animal shelter houses rescued abandoned pets such as dogs and cats.
 They welcome people from the public to visit their centre to get information on their activities and events, also to consider adopting the rescued animals as a pet.
 Alice has also founded the Animal Association for people to register as a member, so that they can get updates on the Animal Centre events and activities.
 To assist in their daily operations which consists of handling inquiries from the public and other tasks, Alice needs a chatbot set up in the Animal Centre website that represents a human Customer Service representative.